npmcomponent/ericgj-carousel/Readme.md

 ### Carousel#next

-  Display next element
+  Display next 'window' of elements

 ### Carousel#prev

-  Display previous element
+  Display previous 'window' of elements

 ### Carousel#autoplay( msecs )

-  Define the duration each element is displayed before advancing to next, in milliseconds.
+  Define the duration each element 'window' is displayed before advancing to next, in milliseconds.

 ### Carousel#start